thoughtbot/capybara_discoball/README.md

 *When the third-party library does not have hooks to set the endpoint URL*.

-This is a two-step process:

-1. Open the class and add the hooks yourself.
+Open the class and add the hooks yourself.
 This requires understanding the source of the library.
 Here's an example where the library uses `@@endpoint_url` everywhere to refer to the endpoint URL:

     class MusicDB
       def self.endpoint_url=(endpoint_url)
         @@endpoint_url = endpoint_url
       end
     end

-2. Send a pull request to the third-party library.
-Write a test, make some refactorings, and in general create a solid open source contribution.
-We love that stuff.

 *When your JavaScript needs to talk to the endpoint URL*.